 Employment and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) lists the median annual salary for social scientist research assistants as $38,310 in 2013, and the median salary of mental health counselors as $40,580 per year (www.bls.gov).
-Postsecondary psychology teachers, some of whom specialize in biological psychology, were listed as earning a median income of $68,980 per year by the BLS.
-The BLS also estimates that the employment of postsecondary teachers in general will increase by 19% between 2012 and 2022, which is on par with the job growth rate of all occupations within the U.S.
+The U.S. Bureau of Labor Statistics (BLS) lists the median annual salary for social scientist research assistants as $46,640 in 2018, and the median salary of substance abuse, behavioral disorder, and mental health counselors as $44,630 per year (www.bls.gov).
+Postsecondary psychology teachers, some of whom specialize in biological psychology, were listed as earning a median income of $76,710 per year by the BLS.
+The BLS also estimates that the employment of postsecondary psychology teachers will increase by 11% between 2018 and 2028, which is much faster than the average job growth rate of all occupations within the U.S.